candera/causatum/README.md

 ## License

-Copyright © 2013 Crag Andera
+Copyright © 2013 Craig Andera

 Distributed under the Eclipse Public License, the same as Clojure.